kkmanuu/hello-rails-react/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Budget-App <a name="about-project"></a>
+# 📖 Hello-Rails-React <a name="about-project"></a>

-mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+   Hello-Rails-React: Its primary function is to showcase random greetings selected from a collection of available greetings.

 ## 🛠 Built With <a name="built-with"></a>